ArielleMiranda/CEU-Web_Scraping/01 News Data/README.md

 #### Notes:
 I initially wanted to scrape data from **CNN** but failed at first, so I tried **BBC** website instead.
 While doing BBC scraping, Misi emailed with a solution to get data from CNN, so I decided to try it as well.
 I'm submitting 2 works for this assignment :)

-Additionally, for BBC, I originally used 'vaccine' as the search keyword, but later on created a function where I can specify any search keyword within R. I think it is a good practice especially since I am new with creating functions in R. I tried also scraping BBC news about 'hong kong'.
+Additionally, for BBC, I originally used 'vaccine' as the search keyword, but later on created a function where any search keyword can be specified within R. This is a good practice especially since I'm new to creating functions in R. I tried also scraping BBC news about 'hong kong'.

 In this repo, you will find BBC news data for 'vaccines' and 'hong kong', and CNN data for 'vaccine'.